WebOrigami/docs/src/eg/intro.md

 This is a text file.
 ```

+When you invoke `eg`:

+1. It parses its arguments as an expression.
+2. It evaluates that expression, looking up identifiers in the current scope (defined below).
+3. If the value of an identifier is a JavaScript module, `eg` imports the module and obtains its default export.
+If it's a JavaScript function, `eg` executes it.
+4. It displays the result.

-Here, `eg` parses the expression `sample.txt` as an identifier.
+Here `eg` parses the expression `sample.txt` as an identifier.
 In JavaScript, `sample.txt` is not a valid identifier because it contains a period, but `eg`'s expression parser can recognize file names as identifiers. `eg` looks up that identifier in the current _scope_.
 By default, the scope includes:

 - the files in the current folder
 - the functions exported by JavaScript modules in the current folder